 (in alphabetical order)

-Curriculum: Students learn how to build categorical and numerical models that can predict results before they happen using tools like Anaconda, Jupyter Notebooks, Python, and R.
+Curriculum: Students learn how to analyze large data sets and generate information from disparate data using tools like Anaconda, Jupyter Notebooks, and Python.

 Length: 5 months, full-time; 10 months, part-time and self-paced